 One of the most common questions I get from people who drink a lot of loose leaf tea is, ‘What can I do with all my tea leaves after?’
 This tea salad is a treat we made all the time at the tea farm I worked on in Japan.
-It only takes a couple minutes to make and is packed full of all the nutrients of the tea leaves.
+It only takes a couple of minutes to make and is packed full of all the nutrients of the tea leaves.

 I make this tea salad using ‘kabuse sencha’ (かぶせ煎茶), or shaded sencha.
 Shaded sencha is covered with black netting just after the leaves begin to sprout.
 The shading reduces sunlight by up to 85%, making the leaves ‘fight’ harder to survive.
 This causes the roots to send more nitrogen and other nutrients to the leaves, turning them a deep blue-green.
 It makes the leaves become wider, thinner, and much more chlorophyll-rich.

 After being picked, the leaves are steamed for 40 to 50 seconds to stop them from oxidizing and keep their fresh, green flavour.
 They then go through several rolling processed until they achieve the thin, needle-shaped Japanese teas are known for.
 If you’d like to learn more about how Japanese tea is processed, you can visit my

 Use nutrient-rich tea leaves to prepare this healthy and quick salad.

 - 4 tbsp high-quality Japanese green tea (gyokuro or kabuse sencha)

 - 2 tbsp toasted brown rice (genmai)

 - 1 tbsp soy sauce

 The first thing you’ll want to do is to make your tea.
 If you’re brewing kabuse sencha, I recommend you use a nice, big teapot.
 I’m using a traditional Japanese kyusu here, but it will work just as well in a standard North American one.